atomjump/atomjumpcom-content-only/appliance.md

 # AtomJump Messaging Appliance

 Download VirtualBox for your platform (Windows / Linux / Mac), and the Messaging Appliance.
+Alternatively, for cloud users, you can import this file into your cloud system, once it is unzipped (see 'Importing Into Cloud Systems', below).

 * https://www.virtualbox.org/wiki/Downloads
 * https://frontcdn.atomjump.com/atomjump-live-wiki-0.7.6.zip
 * [alternative source] https://atomjump-frontcdn-sng.sgp1.cdn.digitaloceanspaces.com/atomjump-live-wiki-0.7.6.zip

 Unzip the Appliance file, which should create a .vmdk file.
 (On a Mac, you will need to use the 'Unarchiver' app since it is a larger file than the native Mac Unzipper can handle).

 Run VirtualBox on your platform, and add a 'New' project.
 Enter: